top of page

 • Create 'I feel seen and heard' type content for those ideal clients.
 Sharing relatable quotes is a great one for this - you know those memes that get it *spot on*?
 If it makes you smile because it's so true, then this is the gold!
 Often, the more niche the better...

-We’re going to dive into all of this this together during our Marketing Mindset Workshop at Sunshine Cafe & Yoga on Saturday 15th Feb and I'd love for you to join us if you're ready to really raise the game on how comfortable you feel marketing your business.
+We dive into all of this this together during my Marketing Mindset Workshops and I'd love for you to join us if you're ready to really raise the game on how comfortable you feel marketing your business.

 Emily x